-Wrinkles and fine lines are the result of several factors, some of which are beyond a person’s control.
-During aging, skin naturally thins and loses elasticity, which allows lines and creases to form, usually around the eyes, on the forehead and at the corners of the mouth.
+Wrinkles and fine lines are the results of several factors, some of which are beyond a person’s control.
+During aging, the skin naturally thins and loses elasticity, which allows lines and creases to form, usually around the eyes, on the forehead, and at the corners of the mouth.
 Through years of repeated muscle contraction, lines and wrinkles tend to develop in these areas.
 Certain people may be genetically prone to getting wrinkles.

 Many people also develop wrinkles and other unwanted skin changes as a result of excessive exposure to harmful substances over a long period of time.
 Ultraviolet light from the sun or artificial tanning is the leading cause of premature aging; it causes collagen and elastin fibers to break down, resulting in sagging, weakened skin that can more easily develop wrinkles and other signs of aging.
 Smoking also affects the skin; it can result in early aging by triggering changes in the skin’s blood supply.
 These factors lead to photoaging, which accounts for up to 90 percent of premature skin aging.

 What are the different types of wrinkles you can get on your face?